- What Is Investing and Why You Should Care

 Translation: Average is pretty damn good.

-Basically, being an Average Investor is a great goal because it doesn’t involve a lot of work or stress and locks in a nice healthy return over the long term.
+Basically, being an Average Investor is a great financial goal because it doesn’t involve a lot of work or stress and locks in a nice healthy return over the long term.
 What more could you ask for?

-We called this section The Triumph of the Average Investor because the majority of the big market winners, in the end, are playing the same long-term strategy (including our hero, Warren Buffet).
-Why gamble all of your money in Wall Street’s casino when the goal is to grow your money, not lose it all?
+We called this section The Triumph of the Average Investor because the majority of the big market winners, in the end, are playing the same long-term investment strategy (including our hero, Warren Buffet).
+Why gamble all of your money in Wall Street’s casino when the financial goal is to grow your money, not lose it all?

 Why You Don’t Need a Financial Advisor